bigskysoftware/_hyperscript/www/docs.md

 Try it, and check out the console:

 <button class='btn primary' _="on click fetch /clickedMessage
-                                        then put it into my.innerHTML
+                                        then put the result into me
                                         then wait 2s
-                                        then put 'Click Me!' into my.innerHTML"> Click Me!
+                                        then put 'Click Me!' into me"> Click Me!
 </button>